great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_an_inferredassetdataconnector.rst

     - Learned how to configure a :ref:`DataContext using test_yaml_config <how_to_guides_how_to_configure_datacontext_components_using_test_yaml_config>`

 Great Expectations provides two types of ``DataConnector`` classes for connecting to file-system-like data.
-This includes files on disk, but also things like S3 object stores, etc:
+This includes files on disk, but also S3 object stores, etc:

     - A ConfiguredAssetDataConnector requires an explicit listing of each DataAsset you want to connect to.
 This allows more fine-tuning, but also requires more setup.
     - An InferredAssetDataConnector infers ``data_asset_name`` by using a regex that takes advantage of patterns that exist in the filename or folder structure.